yeeon/gitbook/text_zh/55_Glossary/0_Glossary.markdown

     identified as the right-hand-side ref in a Pull: refspec.

+_跟踪分支_

+>   A regular git branch that is used to follow changes from
+    another repository.
+A tracking
+    branch should not contain direct modifications or have local commits made to it.
+A tracking branch can usually be identified as the right-hand-side ref in a Pull: refspec.

 _tree_

 >   Either a working tree, or a tree object together with the dependent